naqvijafar91/go-workshops/docs/01-variables-types-constants.md

 ```

-### Short hand declaration
+### Shorthand declaration

-Go also provides another concise way for declaring variables.
-This is known as short hand declaration and it uses **:=** operator.
+Go also provides another concise way of declaring variables.
+This is known as shorthand declaration and it uses **:=** operator.

-**name := initialvalue** is the short hand syntax to declare a variable.
+**name := initial-value** is the shorthand syntax to declare a variable.

 ```go
 package main